Myanmar’s military-led government extends state of emergency, forcing delay in promised election

 The announcement amounted to an admission that the army does not exercise enough control to stage the polls and has failed to subdue widespread opposition to military rule, which includes increasingly challenging armed resistance as well as nonviolent protests and civil disobedience, despite the army having a huge advantage in manpower and weapons.

 The state of emergency was declared when troops arrested Aung San Suu Kyi and top officials from her government and members of her National League for Democracy party on Feb.
 1, 2021.
-The takeover reversed years of progress toward democracy after five decades of military rule.
+The takeover reversed years of progress toward democracy after five decades of military rule in Myanmar.

 The military said it seized power because of fraud in the last general election held in November 2020, in which Suu Kyi’s party won a landslide victory while the military-backed Union Solidarity and Development party did poorly.
 Independent election observers said they did not find any major irregularities.